-Counts of publications and citations1 are important indicators of scholarly impact as measured by research output and intensity.
+Counts of publications and citations are important indicators of scholarly impact as measured by research output and intensity.
 This is particularly true in scientific disciplines, where research reporting is predominantly journal-based.
 Comparisons with institutions both within Canada and the United States capture our research productivity in fields relative to our peers.

-1 Thomson Scientific's University Indicators is a database that tracks the number of papers from each university and the number of times these papers/publications were cited in a given time period.
+&lt;sup>1 Thomson Scientific's University Indicators is a database that tracks the number of papers from each university and the number of times these papers/publications were cited in a given time period.
 These indicators include publications (articles, notes, reviews, and proceedings papers) and citations indexed in over 8,500 peer-reviewed journals.
 Citations refer to the number of times that a given article, note, review or paper is referenced/referred to in another article, note, review or paper, during a given time period.

-Figure 1-i-f All Science Fields Number of Publications Indexed by Thomson ISI AAU Public and Canadian Peer Institutions, 2005 to 2009
+Figure 1-i-f All Science Fields, Number of Publications Indexed by Thomson ISI AAU Public and Canadian Peer Institutions, 2006 to 2010

 The chart below indicates the number of publications in the science fields by University of Toronto faculty indexed by Thomson ISI compared to AAU public institutions and our Canadian peers.
+The insert chart indicates the top 10 AAU (private and public) institutions.

-Sources: University Science Indicators 2009 Standard and Deluxe Editions, Thomson Reuters.
+Source: University Science Indicators 2010 Standard Edition, Thomson Reuters.
 Our Canadian peer institutions are shown in capital letters.

-Figure 1-i-g All Science Fields Number of Citations Indexed by Thomson ISI AAU Public and Canadian Peer Institutions, 2005 to 2009
+1. The University's Distinctive Role i.
+Faculty Honours and Research Output Figures f-h Figure 1-i-g All Science Fields, Number of Citations Indexed by Thomson ISI AAU Public and Canadian Peer Institutions, 2006 to 2010

 The chart below indicates the number of citations in the science fields by University of Toronto faculty indexed by Thomson ISI compared to AAU public institutions and our Canadian peers.
+The insert chart indicates the top 10 AAU (private and public) institutions.

-Sources: University Science Indicators 2009 Standard and Deluxe Editions, Thomson Reuters.
+Source: University Science Indicators 2010 Standard Edition, Thomson Reuters.
 Our Canadian peer institutions are shown in capital letters.

-Figure 1-i-h Summary of Publication and Citation Rankings for the University of Toronto Relative to Canadian Peers, AAU Public Institutions, and All AAU Institutions, 2005 to 2009
+Figure 1-i-h Summary of Publication and Citation Rankings for the University of Toronto Relative to Canadian Peers, AAU Public Institutions, and All AAU Institutions, 2006 to 2010

-The table below indicates the University of Toronto's position in publications and citations in a selection of fields relative to its Canadian peers, AAU Public peers, and AAU Public and Private peers.
+The table below indicates the University of Toronto's position in publications and citations in a selection of fields relative to its Canadian peers, AAU Public Institutions, and AAU Institutions (including private).